How accurate are the average life expectancy ratings of home components? Are they actually useful?

 According to the Social Security Administration’s actuarial table, the typical 65-year old American can expect to live to the age of 83.
 Some will depart this world sooner, and about 10% will live to 95.
 Old air conditioners, along with the other replaceable components of your home, are much like that.
 It’s easy to find out the average lifespan, but pinpointing the month when the service van will pull up to take away your old air conditioner and cart in a new one is just not possible.

 While not an exact predictor, average lifespan is still a valuable piece of information.
 For example, let’s say you are buying an 20-year-old home with its original shingle roof, air conditioner, and water heater.
-If you look at the listing of expected lifespans below, you’ll see that all three of them would be either right at, or past, their average life expectancy.
+If you look at the listing of expected lifespans at our article What is the average life expectancy of the components of a house?, you’ll see that all three of them would be either right at, or past, their average life expectancy.

 And while it is possible that one of those three costly replacement items may have a surprisingly long life, it’s also true that the likelihood of one of them requiring replacement soon is almost 100%.